SpongeBob SquarePants: Main series

 The first SpongeBob film, The SpongeBob SquarePants Movie, an animated film adaptation of the series, was released on November 19, 2004.
 The film was directed by Hillenburg and written by long-time series writers Derek Drymon, Tim Hill, Kent Osborne, Aaron Springer, Paul Tibbitt, and Hillenburg.
 He and Julia Pistor produced the film, while Gregor Narholz composed the film's score.
 Its plot concerns Plankton's evil plan to steal King Neptune's crown and send it to Shell City.
 SpongeBob and Patrick must retrieve it and save Mr. Krabs' life from Neptune's raft and their home, Bikini Bottom, from Plankton's plan.
 It features guest appearances by Jeffrey Tambor as King Neptune, Scarlett Johansson as the King's daughter Mindy, Alec Baldwin as Dennis, and David Hasselhoff as himself.
 The film received a positive critical reception and was a box office success, grossing over $140 million worldwide.

 A sequel to the 2004 film, The SpongeBob Movie: Sponge Out of Water, was released in theaters on February 6, 2015.
 The series' main cast members reprised their roles.
 The underwater parts are animated traditionally in the manner of the series—the live-action parts use CGI animation for the SpongeBob characters.
 The film had a budget similar to the previous film, costing less than $100 million to produce.
 It was met with positive reviews, and was also a financial success, grossing over $325.2 million worldwide.

-A third film, The SpongeBob Movie: Sponge on the Run, was initially scheduled for a May 2020 release date.
+A third film, The SpongeBob Movie: Sponge on the Run, was initially scheduled for a May 2020 release.
 However, due to the COVID-19 pandemic, the film faced multiple delays.
-Eventually in June 2020, it's worldwide theatrical release was canceled, opting Paramount to eventually release the film as a launch-day exclusive for its premium video on demand service Paramount+ in the US on March 4, 2021.
-Internationally, Canada received a theatrical release on August 14, 2020, while Netflix received the streaming rights in foreign regions excluding the US, China, and Canada on November 5, 2020.
-Unlike the other two SpongeBob films, the film mainly uses stylized-CGI animation.
-The film received mixed-to-positive reviews from critics, with audiences being less favorable.
-Due to the pandemic, the film was not financially successful, grossing $4.8 million from its limited theatrical run.
+In June 2020, its worldwide theatrical release was canceled, prompting Paramount to release the film as a launch-day exclusive for its premium video on demand and streaming service Paramount+ in the US on March 4, 2021.
+Internationally, Canada received a theatrical release on August 14, 2020, while Netflix acquired the streaming rights in foreign regions excluding the US, China, and Canada on November 5, 2020.
+Unlike the previous two films, this installment primarily uses stylized CGI animation.
+The film received mixed-to-positive reviews from critics, though audience reception was less favorable.
+The film grossed $4.8 million from its limited theatrical runs.

-In August 2021, Brian Robbins, CEO of Nickelodeon, stated that a new theatrical SpongeBob film was "in the works."
-The film was initially set for release on May 23, 2025, but was later delayed to December 19; Mission: Impossible – The Final Reckoning took its previous date due to the 2023 SAG-AFTRA strike.
-It will be the fourth main SpongeBob film as well as the franchise's sixth film overall, titled The SpongeBob Movie: Search for SquarePants.
+The SpongeBob Movie: Search for SquarePants had a world premiere at the AFI Film Festival on October 26, 2025.
+Its theatrical release was initially set for May 23, 2025, but was delayed until December 19.
+It is the fourth main SpongeBob film as well as the franchise's sixth film overall.